Tennis Instruction Heaven

 Learning Sites and Master Professional Tips To Improve Your Game

-LINKS
+GREAT LINKS

 There are a few good videos on UTube but these freebies are unreviewed by peers, the ideas are usually one person's interpretation, and even if they are a teaching pro, the information might not be what you need for your level of play.

 The best method is to ask around, find the best local teacher, usually a certified USPTA www.uspta.org or PTR member, and spend time studing with them one on one.
 The USPTA is the oldest and the largest organization with a website that allows you to find a local teacher.
-To really improve you need a program of coaching, regular practice and match play in leagues and tournaments You need the experience of matches, combined with the training, solid strokes and strategy, constantly refining your skill while working with a highly experienced mentor.
+To really improve you need a program of coaching, regular practice and match play in leagues and tournaments You need the experience of matches, combined with the training, solid strokes and strategy, constantly refining your skill while working with an experienced mentor.

 Tennis: the game for Lifetime Fitness, for the young and old.